-- Rare Guns: They usually fall under a form of A.K.A.-47 trope as weapons like the H&K G-12 (The Real Life G-11) and Calico series weapons are also mentioned.
+- Rare Guns: They usually fall under a form of A.K.A.-47 trope as weapons like the H&K G-12, which is the Real Life G-11, and Calico series weapons are also mentioned.

 - Rule of Cool: The book contains plenty instances of this to help keep the story interesting.